 Maxx’s matte paintings have been featured in the films such as Godzilla, Iron Man 3 and Her and in shows including Game of Thrones, The Walking Dead and House of Cards.
 His video game credits include Call of Duty, League of Legends, and Dark Souls and commercial clients include Nike, Lexus, T-Mobile, and Samsung.

 Maxx founded the visual effects boutique Skyward VFX in 2014.
 The studio quickly gained a reputation for executing high-concept cinematic work.
 Projects completed in Skyward’s first year included cinematics for E3, superbowl commercials, and a VES winning episode of Game of Thrones.
-One of Skyward's projects was Far Cry Primal, where Maxx had the opportunity to work with designer, director, and visionary - Patrick Clair.
-Maxx later joined Elastic as Clair’s art director, where he lead teams behind title sequences such as Hbo's Westworld and Netflix's The Crown.
+In 2016, Maxx joined Elastic as art director, where he lead teams behind title sequences such as Hbo's Westworld and Netflix's The Crown.

 Maxx is currently freelance for Film and Games, a teacher and mentor on LearnSquared, cofounder of the online store Kitbash3d, creator of the upcoming game Sleep Tight, and working on his first solo art show, Disconnect.